 Purchasing Managers' Index (PMI)

-Missouri’s Purchasing Managers’ Index (PMI) for February was 46.6, decreasing 3.9 points from January indicating an contracting economy, according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.
+Missouri’s Purchasing Managers’ Index (PMI) for April was 55.5, increasing 1.2 points from March, indicating an expanding economy, according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.

 Note: The national purchasing manager's indices are produced by the Institute for Supply Management, formerly the Purchasing Management Association.